h7b/h7b-dendron-netlify/vault/notes.tutorial.tools-for-thought.md

 [Coda](https://coda.io/)
 - Difficulty to use: 1/5
 - Pricing: limited free tier.
 Their [pricing](https://coda.io/pricing) starts at USD 12/month per Doc Maker (have the ability to create new docs)
-Thoughts: it has an advantage with the embedded [[inline formula|notes.tutorial.calculation-in-txt-editor#coda]]
+Thoughts: it has an advantage with the embedded [[inline formula in Coda|notes.tutorial.calculation-in-txt-editor#coda]]

 [Anytype](https://anytype.io/en)
 - Difficulty to use: 2/5